getodk/docs/odk1-src/form-widgets.rst

 The number input accepts numerals (``0123456789``), hyphens (``-``), and decimal points (``.``).
 These are the only characters available on the number keypad displayed with this widget.

 This is useful for phone numbers, ID numbers, IP addresses, and similar data.
-It can also be used in place of the :ref:`integer-widget` or :ref:`decimal-widget` if large numbers are needed.
+It can also be used in place of the :ref:`default-integer-widget` or :ref:`default-decimal-widget` if large numbers are needed.
 (The integer widget has a limit of nine digits, and the decimal widget has a limit of 15 digits.)

 .. image:: /img/form-widgets/string-number.*
   :alt: The text widget, with numerical entry, as displayed in the ODK Collect app on an Android phone.
 The question text is "String number widget."
 The hint text is, "text type with numbers appearance."
 Below that is a simple input.
 Above the question text is the form group name "Text Widget."
 The Android onscreen keyboard displays a number pad.